 \subsection{Data Preparation}

-Table~\ref{tab:example_instruction} presents an example of the visual instructions for training.
+Table~\ref{tab:example_instruction} shows an example of visual instructions for training.
 Specifically, two types of user instructions are considered: image description and semantic noun extraction.
-The GELLA framework's design allows image descriptions from the output itself instead of relying on user instructions.
-When sampling the image description task, we only train the language part without the segmentation output.
+The GELLA model design allows image descriptions from the output itself instead of relying on user instructions.
+When sampling the image description task, we train only the language part without the segmentation output.
 We prompt GPT-4~\cite{openai2023gpt4} and curate a question list for image description and semantic noun extraction, as shown in Table~\ref{tab:example_instruction}.
 For the association between semantic nouns and entities, we directly use the COCO Panoptic Narrative Grounding dataset~\cite{gonzalez2021panoptic}.